Could Medical Marijuana Or CBD Oil Help My Dog Or Cat?

 Natural Cannabis Products:

 I live on the Texas border where anything that has to do with marijuana is dealt with severely.
-So I know very little about the products found in more liberal states.
+So, I know very little about the products found in more liberal states.
 For that, consult your local cannabis connoisseurs.
 But I do know that the cannabinoids in marijuana dissolve best in fatty substances (they are lipophilic).
 I also know that the overdoses veterinarians see are often associated with something called “cannabis butter”.
 That may be because the milk fat in butter serves as an efficient way to accumulate the active ingredients in marijuana and aids in absorption through the pet’s digestive tract.
 I also know that there is great variation in plant potency (strength) and that heating and drying apparently increases the availability of the cannabinoids in marijuana.
-There are also differences in the THC to CBD content and ratio between various strains of Indicas marijuana and Sativas marijuana.
+There are also differences in the THC to CBD content and ratio between various strains of Indica marijuana and Sativa marijuana.

 You would probably be reluctant to take a medicine that you thought might cause side effects when you didn’t know how much you were taking.
 The same should be true for your dog or cat.